pingcap/docs/develop/dev-guide-playground-gitpod.md

 Once the TiDB Playground is ready, another `Spring JPA Hibernate` task will run.
 You can check the progress on the right side of the terminal area.

-You can see the page as shown below after all tasks finished.
-Besides, you can find your port `8080` URL in `REMOTE EXPLORER` in the left nav (Gitpod supports URL-based port forwarding).
+After all these tasks are finished, you will see a page similar to the following.
+On this page,  check the `REMOTE EXPLORER` area in the left navigation pane (Gitpod supports URL-based port forwarding) and find the URL of your port `8080`.

 ![playground gitpod workspace ready](/media/develop/playground-gitpod-workspace-ready.png)